GOP primaries threaten Republican hopes of winning back Senate

 He noted that Pinal County Sheriff Mark Lamb is the only candidate officially in the race now.

-In West Virginia and Montana, Senate Republican leaders aren’t leaving any doubts that they want to see Justice and Sheehy win the primaries and challenge Manchin and Tester.
+In West Virginia and Montana, Senate Republican leaders aren’t leaving any doubts that they want to see Justice and Sheehy win the primaries and challenge Manchin and Tester, respectively.

 Daines, the head of the Senate Republican campaign arm, announced Tuesday that he will support Sheehy, a military veteran and founder of Bridger Aerospace.